Marine Technology Associate Degree

 Associate in Science Degree

 The Marine Technology program offers an associate degree in Marine Technology.
-Theory and practical training in marine mechanics, marine business concepts, marine electricity, and marine systems installation, repair and service are the thrust of the program.
+Theory and practical training in boat and ship mechanics, marine focused business concepts, marine electrical, and marine systems installation, repair and service are the thrust of the program.
 Hands-on practical skills in installation, service, and repairs to mechanical, electrical, electronic, and hydraulic systems utilized by both recreational and commercial boats and shops are stressed throughout the curriculum to reinforce the in-depth theory classes.
 In addition, marine business procedures are taught using computerized learning methods with marine-specific software.

 The Advanced Marine Technology degree program offers an additional term of study in some of the more advanced electronics and computer controls common in the industry today.

-Graduates of the associate degree program are skilled technicians ready for entry-level positions in such areas as marina/boatyard operations, vessel manufacturing, engine repair, support services for commercial vessels, engine room staff aboard commercial vessels, marine electronics installation, and marine wholesale/retail product sales.
+Graduates of the associate degree program are skilled boat technicians ready for entry-level positions in such areas as marina/boatyard operations, boat and shop manufacturing, marine engine repair, support services for commercial boats and shops, engine room staff aboard commercial vessels, marine electronics installation, and marine wholesale/retail product sales.

-After completing some prerequisites, graduates of this program are eligible to continue on for a Bachelor of Science Degree in Automotive Service Management or in Business Management.
+After completing some prerequisites, graduates of this program are eligible to continue on for a Bachelor of Science Degree in Automotive Service Management or in Business Management to further their credentials.